nandanmurari/Data-Wizards-OOPs-project/README.md

 Oopsdeal is a Java-based eCommerce application built using Object-Oriented Programming principles.
 The project allows users to browse products, manage their shopping cart, apply discount coupons, and place orders.

+Libraries Used here are :

+javax.swing
+Provides components for building graphical user interfaces (GUIs) in Java, including classes like JFrame, JPanel, JLabel, JButton, and JTextField.

+javax.swing.border.LineBorder
+Used for customizing borders of components, such as buttons, to enhance visual styling.

+java.awt
+Includes layout managers (BorderLayout, GridLayout), color management (Color), and fonts (Font) for building and styling the user interface.

+java.util.Map
+Interface for storing key-value pairs, used to map products to their quantities in the cart.

+java.util.HashMap
+Implementation of the Map interface, used for efficient management of products and their quantities in the cart.

-Instructions to Run the Project
+Instructions to Run the Project :-

 1. Downloading the Java File(.java) : -
 •	Download the file to your local system.

 2. Install Java:
 •	Ensure that Java 8 or higher is installed on your system.
-•	You can download Java from here (if not already installed).
+•	You can download Java from the internet for free within minutes.

 3. Set Up the Project:
 •	Open the project in an IDE like IntelliJ IDEA, Eclipse, or NetBeans (or)